Waning Gibbous on

 Moon after ascending node

-6 days after ascending node on 22 October 2007 at 09:02 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 3 November 2007 at 22:09 in ♌ Leo.
+6 days after ascending node on 22 October 2007 at 09:02 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 3 November 2007 at 22:09 in ♌ Leo.

 Moon before northern standstill

-11 days since the previous standstill on 16 October 2007 at 23:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.194°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.117° at the point of next northern standstill on 29 October 2007 at 18:09 in ♊ Gemini.
+11 days since the last southern standstill on 16 October 2007 at 23:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.194° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.117° at the point of next northern standstill on 29 October 2007 at 18:09 in ♊ Gemini.

 Syzygy in 12 days